caoxiemeihao/vite-plugins/packages/resolve/README.md

 **English | [简体中文](https://github.com/caoxiemeihao/vite-plugins/blob/main/packages/resolve/README.zh-CN.md)**

 - Compatible Browser, Node.js and Electron
-- You can think of it as an enhanced Vite external plugin
-- You can think of it as manually [Pre-Bundling](https://vitejs.dev/guide/dep-pre-bundling.html)
+- You can think of this as the implementation of the official tutorial 👉 [Virtual Modules Convention](https://vitejs.dev/guide/api-plugin.html#virtual-modules-convention)

 ## Install